Water supply and sanitation in Yemen: Sana'a

 Sana'a could be the first capital city in the world to run dry.
-Even today, many wells have to be drilled to depths of 2600 to 3900 ft, extremely deep by world standards.
-The combined output of the 125 wells operated by the state-owned Sana'a Local Corporation for Water Supply and Sanitation barely meets 35 percent of the growing city's need.
-The rest is supplied either by small, privately owned networks or by hundreds of mobile tankers.
-In recent years, as water quality has deteriorated, privately owned kiosks that use reverse osmosis to purify poor-quality groundwater supplies have mushroomed in Sana'a and other towns.
-Future supply options include pumping desalinated water from the Red Sea over a distance of 155 mi, over 9,000 ft mountains into the capital, itself located at an altitude of 7,226 ft.
+Since the 2000s, many wells had to be drilled to depths of 2600 to 3900 ft, which is extremely deep by world standards.
+While the combined output of the 125 wells operated by the state-owned Sana'a Local Corporation for Water Supply and Sanitation historically barely met 35 percent of the growing city's need, protracted conflict, grid failures, and fuel shortages have severely harmed public infrastructure.
+Consequently, the vast majority of the population relies entirely on expensive, unregulated private networks and mobile water tankers.
+To combat deteriorating groundwater quality, privately owned kiosks that use reverse osmosis to purify poor-quality groundwater supplies mushroomed in Sana'a and other towns.
+Long-term technical proposals, such as pumping desalinated water from the Red Sea across 155 mi, over 9,000 ft mountains into the capital, itself located at an altitude of 7,226 ft.
 The enormous pumping cost would push the price of water up to $10 per cubic meter.

 The Minister for Water and the Environment, Abdulrahman al-Eryani, said in 2007:

 The Sana’a basin is using water 10 times faster than Nature is replenishing it.
 And before long there won’t even be enough to drink.
 I am not an optimist.
 I think many of the city's people will simply have to move away.
 The solution I am proposing is a very clear policy—a voluntary one—of reallocating people from here down to the Red Sea coast.
 We could use renewable energy there to desalinate sea water.
 And it would be cheaper than trying to provide enough water to Sana'a.
 This is not the first time that Yemenis have had to move to avoid disaster.
 It's happened many times in the last few thousand years, when Nature allowed the population to increase rapidly.
 This time, though, there are political frontiers in the way of an exodus.